 William Parsonage was born the 4th of January 1916 in Caergwrle, according to the British Armed Forces and Overseas Deaths & Burials.
-He was the third son of Richard & Sarah Mary Elizabeth Parsonage (nee Hughes), who had married at the Wesleyan Chapel, Wallasey on the 1st November 1904, this, according to Richard’s Attestation Papers.
+He was the third son of Richard & Sarah Mary Elizabeth Parsonage (nee Hughes), who had married at the Wesleyan Chapel, Wallasey on the 1st of November 1904, this, according to Richard’s Attestation Papers.
 At the time of Richard’s entry into the Army, they were living at Lower Street, Caergwrle.

-However on the 1911 census, way before WW1, Richard Parsonage, 29 was living at 33, Moss Hill, Moss, Denbighshire and he was a Collier (Hewer) for Westminster Colliery.
+However on the 1911 census, way before WW1, Richard Parsonage, 29 was living at 33, Moss Hill, Moss, Denbighshire and he was a Collier (Hewer) for Westmister Colliery.
 His wife Sarah Mary Parsonage, 28, tells us that they had been married for 6 years and 5 children had been born, all still living, but she had been born at Hol(e)mwood, rest unable to decipher. (any help appreciated), their children were twins, Ruth & Mabel, age 5 years, Richard, 4, John, 3, all born Birkenhead and Sarah Hilda, 6 months, born in Holywell (Denbigh) (sic).

-Richard Parsonage had answered the call to arms when WW1 started, he enlisted on the 2nd September 1914 at Caergwrle in the Royal Welsh Fusiliers, Regimental No. 13121, saying he had been born in the Parish of Gwersylt, he was 32 years and 8 months old and his trade was Boilerman.
+Richard Parsonage had answered the call to arms when WW1 started, he enlisted on the 2nd of September 1914 at Caergwrle in the Royal Welsh Fusiliers, Regimental No. 13121, saying he had been born in the Parish of Gwersylt, he was 32 years and 8 months old, and his trade was Boilerman.
 He also states that he had served in the Special Reserve, Cheshire’s.
 He was 5 feet 9 inches, his chest measurement was 32 inches, range of expansion 2 inches.
 And his religion was Presbyterian.

-It seems that there was a brief moment when Richard was transferred to Class “P” Army Reserve to resume civil employment at Smitheston Asylym in Greenock*, on the 14th June 1918 and then rejoined the Colours on the 3rd July 1918.
+It seems that there was a brief moment when Richard was transferred to Class “P” Army Reserve to resume civil employment at Smitheston Asylym in Greenock*, on the 14th of June 1918 and then rejoined the Colours on the 3rd of July 1918.
 There is a card from Fold3 below which confirms this.
 There is also a letter, to the Army as well.

 *https://www.greenocktelegraph.co.uk/opinion/14001898.history-of-ravenscraig-hospital/

-So Richard was in the Army fighting leaving Sarah and a large family of 7 children living at Caergwrle, more children were born later.
+So, Richard was in the Army fighting leaving Sarah and a large family of 7 children living at Caergwrle, more children were born later.

-I have no information on William’s early or teenage years, nor have I any information on when he enlisted or was conscripted, but he is still at home when the 1939 National Register was taken on the 29th September 1939 as he is seen on it with some of his large family, some of whom had married and were living elsewhere.
+I have no information on William’s early or teenage years, nor have I any information on when he enlisted or was conscripted, but he is still at home when the 1939 National Register was taken on the 29th of September 1939 as he is seen on it with some of his large family, some of whom had married and were living elsewhere.

-On the 29th September 1939 the family were living at Meadows Croft, Sarn Lane, Caergwrle, Hawarden, Flintshire, Wales and this source gives us the dates of birth for all the family living there that day, except for the closed or redacted entries.
-Richard Parsonage, had been born on the 19th January 1881 and was a Steelworks Labourer, his wife Sara had been born on the 24th January 1880 and she is described as “Incapacitated.”
-John Parsonage who had been born on the 28th October 1909 was single and an Unemployed Labourer (Steel Works).
-Louise Parsonage had been born on the 9th September 1913, was single and was doing “Unpaid Domestic Duties.”
+On the 29th of September 1939 the family were living at Meadows Croft, Sarn Lane, Caergwrle, Hawarden, Flintshire, Wales and this source gives us the dates of birth for all the family living there that day, except for the closed or redacted entries.
+Richard Parsonage, had been born on the 19th of January 1881 and was a Steelworks Labourer, his wife Sara had been born on the 24th of January 1880 and she is described as “Incapacitated.”
+John Parsonage who had been born on the 28th of October 1909 was single and an Unemployed Labourer (Steel Works).
+Louise Parsonage had been born on the 9th of September 1913, was single and was doing “Unpaid Domestic Duties.”
 Women who did not have a job, on this register, are mostly described as such.
-William Parsonage, had been born on the 4th January 1916, was single and a Colliery Lampman.
-Muriel M. Parsonage had been born on the 17th February 1924 was single and again described as doing “Unpaid Domestic Duties.
+William Parsonage, had been born on the 4th of January 1916, was single and a Colliery Lampman.
+Muriel M. Parsonage had been born on the 17th of February 1924 was single and again described as doing “Unpaid Domestic Duties.
 There were 2 redacted or closed records.*

 * For individual people, records remain closed for a century after their birth (the 100-year rule), unless it can be proven that they passed away before this milestone.

 So, it seems, William was to find himself in the Royal Navy and aboard the H.M.S.
-“Prince of Wales” on the 10th December 1941.
+“Prince of Wales” on the 10th of December 1941.
 Please click on the links to read about the terrible events on that day.

 https://en.wikipedia.org/wiki/Sinking_of_Prince_of_Wales_and_Repulse